laoguowangCP/godot-statechart-sharp/README.md

 | ---- | ---- |
 | `void Step(StringName)` | Make statechart run a step with given event. |

 ### State

-This node works as "state" as in common state machine system, but can be arranged in a tree structure, as hierarchical state machine do.
+This node works as "state" in common state machine system, but can be arranged in a tree structure, as hierarchical state machine do.

 Beware, only a collection of states in the tree are active.
 Root state is no doubt always active.
 For the rest, they largely depend on their parent's "state mode": `Compound`, `Parallel`, or `History`.
-State mode determines how state deal with child state (also called substate), and other behaviors when traversing state tree.
+State mode determines how state deal with child state (substate), and other behaviors when traversing state tree.

 `Compound` is the default mode of a state: